-There are numerous TMJ symptoms, including ear pain, jaw pain, sounds when opening/closing the mouth, headaches, toothaches and pain when moving the mouth.
+There are numerous TMJ symptoms, including ear pain, jaw pain, sounds when opening/closing the mouth, headache, toothache, and pain when moving the mouth.
 An individual who has TMJ may have one or several of these symptoms.
 However, it is also possible that these symptoms result from something else besides the TMJ disorder.

-In general, any popping, pain, tenderness or grinding along the jaw area is cause for concern.
-When the temporomandibular joint and all of the muscles surrounding it function as they should, it is possible to chew food, speak and yawn without issue.
-As soon as the muscles, joint and nerves experience stress, the symptoms may occur.
+In general, any popping, pain, tenderness, or grinding along the jaw area is cause for concern.
+When the temporomandibular joint and all of the muscles surrounding it function as they should, it is possible to chew food, speak, and yawn without issue.
+As soon as the muscles, joints, and nerves experience stress, the symptoms may occur.

 If you are wondering what you can do to mitigate or prevent TMJ, do not stress out.
 Experts are not exactly sure what causes TMJ.
 Researchers seem to think grinding teeth and clenching teeth along with trauma to the jaw can cause TMJ.
 The trauma can stem from an extended dental operation like a root canal or something like an auto accident's whiplash.

 Some dentists recommend not chewing gum.
 Some advise the use of a nighttime bite guard that protects against clenching during sleep.
 Plenty of patients obtain relief through muscle relaxation, prescription drugs, or surgery.
 In many instances, TMJ disorders result for no apparent reason.